awaisqarni2/100-days-of-machine-learning-campusx/readme.md

 ## License

 This repository is intended for educational purposes.
-Add a license of your choice (e.g., MIT) if you plan to publish or share broadly.

 ## Contact